 Considering pure electroosmotic flow without pressure gradient, Cauchy momentum can be written as follows

-where $u^*\left(y^*, t^*\right)$ is the velocity along X-axis, $\rho$ the volume density of fluids, $t^*$ the time, $\tau_{yx}$ stress tensor, $\rho_e \left(y\right)$ the volume charge density and $\mu_c$ the drag coefficient within polyelectrolyte layer.
+where $u^*\left(y^*, t^*\right)$ is the velocity along X-axis, $\rho$ is the volume density of fluids, $t^*$ is the time, $\tau_{yx}$ is stress tensor, $\rho_e \left(y\right)$ is the volume charge density and $\mu_c$ is the drag coefficient within polyelectrolyte layer.
 In fact, we assume that transient electroosmotic flow doesn't affect the charge distribution inside Debye layer.
 For a general Maxwell fluid, constitutive equation satisfies the following relation

 where $\lambda_1$ is relaxation time and $\mu$ viscosity at zero shear rate.
 Combining Eq. (\ref{eq:6}) and Eq. (\ref{eq:8}) provides the following equation